matteodem/meteor-easy-check/README.md

 ```
 {
-    type : 'string',    # the type, such as boolean, number...
+    type : 'array',             # the type, such as string, number...
     required : false,           # is the field is required
-    maxLength : 255     # the maximum length
+    maxLength : 255,            # the maximum length
-    minLength : 10      # the minimum length
+    minLength : 10,             # the minimum length
-    regex: /[\w]+/      # a regex pattern to test() against
+    regex: /[\w]+/,             # a regex pattern to test() against
-    contains : %type%   # only if array, can specify what type of values it contains
+    contains : %type%,          # only if array, can specify what type of values it contains
+    references : {              # reference a collection, by a field in it
+        'collection' : cars,    # collection which it references
+        'fields' : '_id'        # The field which it references, default _id
+    }
 }
 ```